Southern Asia 1946: Independence in the Middle East

 9 May 1946 Soviet-Iranian Oil Agreement▲

 The Soviet Union signs the Soviet-Iranian Oil Agreement with Iran, agreeing to withdraw its troops from northwest Iran in return for a 51% oil share and influence in the Iranian government.
 The treaty is opposed by the United Nations.
-On 22 October 1947, well after the Soviet withdrawal, the Iranian Majlis rejects ratification of the agreement by 102 votes to 2.
+On 22 October 1947, well after the Soviet withdrawal, the Iranian Majlis rejects ratification of the agreement by 102 votes to 2.in wikipedia

 17 Jun 1946 Independence of Transjordan▲

 On 22 March 1946 the British Government and the Emir of Transjordan sign the Treaty of London which, when ratified by both parties, will establish the full independence of Transjordan.
 The Treaty is ratified by Transjordan on 25 May 1946 and Transjordan officially becomes the Hashemite Kingdom of Transjordan, with Amir Abdullah becoming King.
-The final ratifications take place in Amman on 17 June 1946, with formal British recognition of Transjordan’s independence (although some British restrictions on Transjordan’s sovereignty will only be removed in March 1948).
+The final ratifications take place in Amman on 17 June 1946, with formal British recognition of Transjordan’s independence (although some British restrictions on Transjordan’s sovereignty will only be removed in March 1948).in wikipedia

 26 Jun 1946 Chinese Civil War reopens▲